 A. Complaints and Resolution of Complaints

 Initial Notification.
 The accused student shall be notified via HBU email that there has been a complaint.
-The accused student shall be provided a copy of the written complaint outlining the violations when written documentation is available.
+The accused student shall be provided notice of the allegations against the student and a copy of the written complaint, when deemed appropriate, as determined by the Student Conduct Administrator.
 The accused student shall be required to respond within 48 hours accepting or denying responsibility for the alleged violation.
 Failure to respond within 48 hours may result in additional sanctions.
-After a response from the accused student, the Student Discipline Administrator may conduct an inquiry.
+After a response from the accused student, the Student Conduct Administrator may conduct an inquiry.

 Resolution.
-If the complaint is not admitted and/or cannot be disposed of by mutual consent, the Student Discipline Administrator will make a decision based on the information revealed in the inquiry.
-If the respondent is found in violation of the Code of Conduct, disciplinary action shall be assigned by the Student Discipline Administrator.
+If the complaint is not admitted and/or cannot be disposed of by mutual consent, the Student Conduct Administrator will make a decision based on the information revealed in the inquiry.
+If the respondent is found in violation of the Code of Conduct, sanctions shall be assigned by the Student Conduct Administrator.

 B. Student Conduct Board

-At his or her discretion, the Student Discipline Administrator may convene a Student Conduct Board composed of HBU students to resolve lower level violations.
+At his or her discretion, the Student Conduct Administrator may convene a Student Conduct Board composed of HBU students, faculty and staff, to resolve lower level violations.
 The accused student shall be notified that he or she will be appearing before the Student Conduct Board.
-Under the guidance of the Student Discipline Administrator, the Student Conduct Board will conduct an inquiry and arrive at a resolution.
-The Student Discipline Administrator shall then review and either approve or deny the resolution reached by the Student Conduct board, and may reconvene the Student Conduct Board if necessary.
+Under the guidance of the Student Conduct Administrator, the Student Conduct Board will conduct an inquiry and submit its recommendation to the Student Conduct Administratorarrive.
+The Student Conduct Administrator shall then review and either approve or deny the recommendation reached by the Student Conduct Board, and may reconvene the Student Conduct Board if necessary.

 Reconciliation to the community after a violation of the Student Code of Conduct often requires some form of consequence for the action.
 Intermediate consequences are employed wherever possible to avoid expulsion from the University or on-campus Housing.
 Each incident is reviewed on a case-by-case basis, with consideration to: